Eduardo7881/Educlient-Refurbished/README.md

 # Educlient-Refurbished
 EduClient PVP Minecraft Client is on again... kinda.

-# What do you meandros by "Refurbished"?
+# What do you mean by "Refurbished"?
 it means i am fixing a lot of bugs and adding things based on other clients. like Lunar Client.

 My goals is: